Here are some frequently asked questions about accessibility on CTA:

 CTA’s entire bus fleet is accessible to people with disabilities.

 All of CTA’s buses are capable of “kneeling,” thereby lowering the bus.
 All the buses also have ramps at the forward doors, priority seats, and wheelchair securement areas.
-These features ease boarding and riding the bus for people with mobility and other disabilities.
+These features ease boarding and riding the bus for people with mobility devices and other disabilities.

 What are the accessibility features of CTA’s trains?